 Temporary /Contract Staffing Agency

 There are many benefits to working with a medical recruiter.
 By understanding your skills and experience – while also having a firm grasp of the healthcare job market – a skilled recruiter could be exactly what you need to further your career.
-Working with the right recruiter, experienced in working with jobseekers in the medical profession, can help take the stress out of your job search.
+Working with the right recruiter, experienced in working with job seekers in the medical profession, can help take the stress out of your RN, LPN, or CNA job search.

 Horizon Healthcare Management is a proven nursing and healthcare recruitment firm that puts the goals of our clients first.
+Our medical recruiters provide healthcare staffing in Indiana, Kentucky, Louisiana and beyond.
 If you’re a healthcare organization seeking to add permanent, temporary, per diem, locum tenens, or executive-level professionals, visit our Employer Opportunities page today.